zoekirsh/programming-univbasics-4-finding-an-element-in-an-array-lab-sfo01-seng-ft-111620/README.md

 skip writing a custom method and use `array.index` directly.

 You might ask - why do we learn the loop way if something exists that does this work for us?
-The main reason is that building our own version allows us to understand and appreciate how something works.
+The main reason is that implementing our own version allows us to understand and appreciate how something works.
 There is no magic.
-Building helps you visualize what happens when a method like `.index` is called.
+By writing the code, you will be able to better visualize what happens when a method like `.index` is called.

 Building our own versions is also useful for times when you need to do something that doesn't quite work with the existing tools.